 - Be ready to stop the game and offer assistance if combat resulted in real injury

 How many hit points does a LARP character have

 There are several ways in which larp groups deside on character hit points:

 Hit points variant one: By character

-In this variant character hit points is determined by class, level and race.
+In this variant, character hit points are determined by class, level, and race.
 An example might be: